Kogel mogel: Uses

 Kogel mogel is often prepared as a transition food for babies moving from a cereal diet to one that includes eggs and other soft foods.
 It is also a folk medicine used for treating colds or flu, particularly chest colds and laryngitis.
 Kogel mogel is ranked highly among other traditional cold remedies such as chicken soup.

 The traditional usage of kogel mogel as a home remedy for treating a sore throat is supported by research done in Israel.
 The simplest form of preparation as a remedy is with no egg, but only honey added to warm milk.
 More commonly, a single raw egg is added to a cup of warm milk and mixed with a tablespoon of honey.

 Cultural references

-In the German translation of Lewis Carroll's Alice's Adventures in Wonderland, Humpty Dumpty is called Goggelmoggel.
+In the German translation of Lewis Carroll's Through the Looking Glass, Humpty Dumpty is called Goggelmoggel.

 In the 1985 film of Doctor Aybolit from the Soviet Union, Doctor Aybolit nurses sick pirates and animals back to health by giving them kogel mogel.